Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 - a loan through the pension loans scheme if you’re over age pension age

-- get income from it
+- benefit from

 A life interest can last:

 - for the rest of your life, or

 - until a specific event happens, such as moving out of the house